novika-lang/novika/README.md

 **Remember these are the language's cons**.
 If you want an objective critique of the language, you'd need to take these into account.
 But don't be toxic taking criticism as specification.

+## Performance

+TLDR: It's slow, very-very-very slow.

+A prototype shoudn't necessarily be fast, however.
+And this particular implementation is a prototype.
+It's written up to the point that it works, and can be supported and updated rather easily.

+The code is naïve.
+No compilation.
+No fancy-shmancy JIT -- all that would require rewriting the thing in C or even assembly (not because Crystal is slow, but because C and assembly *force* you to write fast and/or optimizable code, and Crystal does not).

+> Performance would require knowledge and experience that I sadly do not posess
+> at the moment.
+Performance would slow down the tempo.
+Performance would interfere
+> with the artistic aspect -- and I think of Novika more as a piece of art
+> (however good or bad it may be) than an industrial-strength programming
+> lanugage.
+Novika does, however subtly, represent my personality.
+>
+> **Perhaps it will represent yours as well.**

 ## Language notes